opensrp/opensrp-client-growth-monitoring/README.md

 ----- | ------- | -------------------
 Red | Underweight/Overweight | -2 and above OR +2 and above
 Green | Good! :thumbsup: | Between -2 and +2
-Dark Blue | Dangerous weight | Over +3 or below -3
+Dark Blue | Dangerous growthMonitoring | Over +3 or below -3

-You can easily tell the weight status by checking the z-score line on the graph and where it falls within the z-score indicators.
+You can easily tell the growthMonitoring status by checking the z-score line on the graph and where it falls within the z-score indicators.
 The z-score line indicators use the same color-codes [above](#z-score-color-codes)

 # App Walkthrough